 Here's a little summary about myself:

-I consider both St. Kitts and Venezuela as my home.
-However, I would usually say that St. Kitts is my main physical home, and I am a Kittitian at heart.
-Sometimes I visit my maternal family in Venezuela for holidays, but I have never lived there for an extended period of time.
-My maternal family originated from Madeira and relocated to Venezuela, and through her, I have roots in Portugal.
-My paternal family has British and West African roots, but my closest relatives from this side are mostly living in St. Kitts, Nevis, Anguilla, and St. Lucia.
-In short, I have a pretty diverse and unique family tree!
+Long answer: Although I was born in Venezuela, I am a Kittitian at heart.
+Sometimes I visit my maternal family in Venezuela for holidays, but I have never lived there for an extended period of time since I was a young child (hence why my Spanish is not very good looking in my opinion).
+My maternal family originated from Madeira and relocated to Venezuela.
+Through her I have many relatives in Madeira, Portugal, and Spain.
+My paternal family has Caribbean, West African, and Anglo-European roots.
+My closest relatives from this side are mostly living in St. Kitts & Nevis, Anguilla, and St. Lucia.

 Eventually, I want to research practical solutions to challenging, everyday problems that we face in the Caribbean and Americas and to promote the use of technology (particularly AI and computing).